crsqq/phrase-to-pass/README.md

 just download or clone the PhraseToPass.py

 ##Usage
-To run the PhraseToPass, type:
+Pass your phrase via command line argument:

-> python3 PhraseToPass.py
+`python3 PhraseToPass.py I can't see the wood for the trees!`

-or make _PhraseToPass.py_ executable and type:
+or make PhraseToPass.py executable and:

-> ./PhraseToPass.py
+`./PhraseToPass.py I can't see the wood for the trees!`